4GeeksAcademy/python-beginner-programming-exercises/exercises/08-Calling-Your-First-Function/README.md

 ## 📝 Instructions:

+1. Please, write all of your code inside the `my_main_code` function.
 1. The function **is_odd** is defined at the beginning of the code, please call that function passing it the number 45345 and print the result on the console.